 In the summer of 2018, our Blue Water Ventures scouting team traveled to the sub arctic zone of Canada, destination Churchill.
 We slowly meandered towards the sleepy little town of Churchill as our driver had seen a polar bear enroute to the airport.

 Churchill is known as the “Polar Bear Capital of the World” however in July, encounters are less frequent than in the fall.
 During our July 2022 tour, polar bears were seen daily lumbering along the edges of the Hudson Bay.
 Polar bears, the largest carnivore on earth that traverses land is classified as a marine mammal.
 The local community reveres the white bear and a unique culture around the presence of this apex predator of the arctic has evolved.

-We will have the opportunity to meet members of the first nation people learning about their cultural traditions and customs as we explore this remote region of the world.
-Living on the edge of the arctic inaccessible by road, The Inuit, Dene and Cree as well as others who have settled in the region follow the pulse of tides, dramatic weather patterns and seasonal migrations.
+We will have the opportunity to meet different indigenous groups learning about their cultural traditions and customs as we explore this remote region of the world.
+Living on the edge of the arctic inaccessible by road, the Inuit, Dene, Metis and Cree follow the pulse of tides, dramatic weather patterns and seasonal migrations.

 We can guarantee that you will see beluga whales while in Churchill but we can not guarantee the sighting of polar bears in the wild although chances are good!
 Our exciting and varied itinerary can be reviewed here: Detailed Itinerary

 July 13th: Arrange your flight to Winnipeg and overnight on your own, we will provide hotel recommendations

 July 14th: Arrange your Calm Air flight to Churchill where our trip officially begins at the Churchill Airport (Timing will be updated here)

 July 19th: Arrange your Calm Air Flight from Churchill to Winnipeg, accommodations included in Winnipeg (Timing will be updated here)